The Transfagarasan road is one of the most popular destinations in Romania for either drivers or cyclists.

 During winter, blocks of ice taken from Balea Lake are used to build the only ice hotel in Eastern Europe.

 For those who want to do some hiking, Balea Lake is the mostly used starting point.
-From here you can reach the highest peaks in Romania, Moldoveanu Peak (2544 m) and the Negoiu Peak (2535 m).
+First of all, from here you can reach the highest peaks in Romania, Moldoveanu Peak (2544 m) and the Negoiu Peak (2535 m).

 You can reach Moldoveanu in a 1 or 2 days hiking trip.